1535 Observatory Drive, Madison, WI 53706

 - Climate change

-Michelle is a Wisconsin native, a third generation Farmers Union member and a graduate of the Farmers Union Youth program.
+Michelle was born and raised in Wisconsin, a third generation Farmers Union member and a graduate of the Farmers Union Youth program.
 She worked on fruit and vegetable farms, in restaurants, and coffee houses in her teens and 20s.
 She is an active member of multiple cooperatives meeting health, banking, housing and grocery needs.
-She spent almost two decades studying Great Lakes ethnobotany with Keewaydinoquay, an Anishinabe Elder.
+She spent almost two decades studying Great Lakes ethnobotany with Keewaydinoquay, a Michigan Anishinabe Elder.
 Michelle was in the inaugural group of Donella Meadows Fellows to study system dynamics.
 She spent a lifetime dancing (ballet, folk, modern) and exploring improvisational arts.
 In addition to spending time in northern forests, Michelle enjoys water sports, biking, poetry, and frequenting museums.
-Michelle is married with a teenage son, living in Madison, Wisconsin.
+Michelle is married, with an aspiring biochemist son, and lives in Madison, Wisconsin.

-Hikaru Hanawa Peterson, Gigi DiGiacomo, Lauri Baker, Christa Court, Michelle Miller, Li Zhang, Gustavo Oliveira, Andrew Stevens, Joseph Nowak, Eyrika Orlando, Bijeta Bijen Saha (in development) “Impacts of COVID-19 on US food supply chain businesses: Regional survey results”.
-PNAS Research Brief.
+Hikaru Hanawa Peterson, Gigi DiGiacomo, Lauri Baker, Christa Court, Michelle Miller, Li Zhang, Gustavo Oliveira, Andrew Stevens, Joseph Nowak, Eyrika Orlando, Bijeta Bijen Saha (accepted) “Impacts of COVID-19 on US food supply chain businesses: Regional survey results”.
+PLoSONE

 Lengnick, L., Miller, M. and Marten, G. (2015) “Metropolitan Foodsheds: A Resilient Response to the Climate Change Challenge?”
 Journal of Environmental Studies and Sciences.
 November 2015 DOI 10.1007/s13412-015-0349-2 L.